sclorg/container-common-scripts/README.md

 Use this variable in case you want to have a different context for your builds.
 By default the context of the build is the versioned directory the Dockerfiles are contained in.

+`SHELLCHECK_FILES`
+One or more files or directories to be scanned by the shellcheck, default is `.`, which means a whole repository directory.

 `clean-hook`
 Append Makefile rules to this variable to make sure additional cleaning actions are run when `make clean` is called.